Sixth Form - Academic

 See our latest Exam Results.

-LRGS offers a broad and balanced range of subject choices which should enable any student to choose an interesting curriculum which he will enjoy and which will equip him for any university courses of interest to him.
+LRGS offers a broad and balanced range of subject choices which should enable any student to choose an interesting curriculum which they will enjoy and which will equip them for any university courses of interest.
 We currently offer A-levels and Cambridge Pre-U qualifications.
 GNVQs and other qualifications are not part of our curriculum.
 Subjects offered are:

 - Business & Management (Cambridge Pre-U)